Md-Mursaleen/AspireNex/README.md

 # Credit Card Fraud Detection

 This project aims to detect credit card fraud using various machine learning models, including Logistic Regression, Decision Tree and Random Forest.
 The models are trained and evaluated on a dataset containing transactions made by credit cards.
-The dataset is highly unbalanced, containing many more non-fraudulent transactions than fraudulent ones.

 ## Dataset